Last Chance Audubon Society

 Last Chance Audubon Society meets the second Tuesday of the month, September - May, 7:00 pm (excluding March) at St. Paul's Methodist Church, located at the corner of Cruse and Lawrence Avenues in downtown Helena. (map)

 Tuesday, April 8, 2014.
-Curlews, Cranes, and Mixed Land Use presented by Jennifer Stadum
+Implications of Landscape Surveys for Curlews and Cranes presented by Jennifer Stadum